cecmahumane/portfolio-home/README.md

 This portfolio page is all about getting to know who I am and having a little bit of fun at the same time.
 Please feel free to use any of the linked applications in the portfolio section.

 ## 🚀 Deployment <a name = "deployment"></a>
-Ready to have a look at my page in action, check it out right [here](https://home.cecilmahumane.com/).
+Ready to have a look at my page in action, check it out right here at [https://home.cecilmahumane.com](https://home.cecilmahumane.com/).

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [ReactJs](https://reactjs.org//) - Web Framework